Aliases for CHRM5 Gene

 GeneCards Summary for CHRM5 Gene

-CHRM5 (Cholinergic Receptor, Muscarinic 5) is a Protein Coding gene.
-Diseases associated with CHRM5 include cannabis dependence and schizophrenia.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and G-protein coupled acetylcholine receptor activity.
-An important paralog of this gene is CHRM4.
+CHRM5 (Cholinergic Receptor Muscarinic 5) is a Protein Coding gene.
+Diseases associated with CHRM5 include Schizophrenia.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled acetylcholine receptor activity.
+An important paralog of this gene is CHRM3.